-A ban on the sale of diesel and petrol cars and vans is expected to come into force in 2030, so it is important to ensure drivers can easily switch to other modes and make use of alternative fuel vehicles.
+A ban on the sale of diesel and petrol cars and vans is expected to come into force in 2030, so it is important to ensure drivers can easily switch to other modes or where this is not conveniently feasible and make use of alternative fuel vehicles.
+All new cars and vans will be required to be fully zero emission at the tail pipe by 2035.